This Vegan Meatloaf is the perfect quick and easy dinner recipe! It’s made with chickpeas and lentils, tastes delicious, is gluten free and healthy!

 Friends – tis’ the month for Thanksgiving recipes!!
 I’m bringing so many vegan Thanksgiving recipes your way this month so prepare yourself for all the deliciousness you’re about to experience.
 I’ve already made a vegan pumpkin pie and all season pie crust, so I went right to the savoury recipes.
 I’m making a mental Thanksgiving dinner list in my head and it cannot be complete without this divine vegan meatloaf.

-Fact: I up with a vegan meatloaf recipe is an interesting process.
+Fact: Coming up with a vegan meatloaf recipe is an interesting process.
 For me, the perfect combo would be a moist, yet firm and absolutely delicious meatloaf, so I got right to work.
 Fortunately, after just a few tries and eating LOTS of lentils, I got it down to the perfect ratio of moist vs firm.

 I knew that I wanted this to also be healthy and filling if it was to be a true main dish recipe.
 This vegan meatloaf is made with chickpeas and lentils and that not only contributes lots of nutrition value (see below for that info) but it guaranteed that you’d be full.
 One slice is literally enough for me to be full eating this in a meal, so keep that in mind that this loaf could also feed quite a few people.